V-Mokhun/GameHub/README.md

 #### /messages/[username]

 On the chat page you can chat with users.
-You can also see if they are online or offline.
-You can also see what messages are unread.
+You can also see if they are online or offline, what messages are unread.
+There is also and emoji picker and you can send images.

 [![Chat Screenshot][chat]](https://example.com)